-2 Written Questions
+2 Written questions

-2 Multiple Choice Questions
+2 Multiple choice questions

 Due Process → Term is a set of procedures or safeguards that five students with disabilities and their parents/guardians extensive rights.
 Those rights include notice of meetings, opportunities to examine relevant records, impartial hearings, and a review procedure.